smspillaz/sspilsbury-com-gatsby/content/blog/2021-12-07-vaccine-passport-incompatibility/index.md

-some states, this isn't too bad - in the [USA](https://www.cdc.gov/coronavirus/2019-ncov/travelers/proof-of-vaccination.html#covid-vaccines) any document that looks like it came from an official source, specifies the name of the product, specifies the date of the final dose and is tied to some sort of personal identifier.
+some states, this isn't too bad - in the [USA](https://www.cdc.gov/coronavirus/2019-ncov/travelers/proof-of-vaccination.html#covid-vaccines) any document that looks like it came from an official source, specifies the name of the product, specifies the date of the final dose and is tied to some sort of personal identifier is acceptable.
 In the [UK](https://www.gov.uk/guidance/countries-with-approved-covid-19-vaccination-programmes-and-proof-of-vaccination) there is a fairly long list countries and acceptable corresponding documentation.

 At Schengen borders, its a mess.
 For example, [Norway](https://www.regjeringen.no/en/topics/koronavirus-covid-19/travel-to-norway/id2791503/?expand=factbox2871368)
 accepts only the EU certificate, an [equivalent certificate which implements the same technical specifications as the EU one](https://ec.europa.eu/info/publications/commission-implementing-decisions-eu-equivalence-covid-19-certificates-issued-non-eu-countries_fi) (for which there is a small list of countries) or the NHS or Northern Ireland certificate.
-Everyone else is unvaccinated even if they are vaccinated.
-This has led to, for example, Australia, issuing a [travel advisory](https://www.smartraveller.gov.au/destinations/europe/norway) clarifying that their "international certificate of vaccination" is not recognized as valid in Norway, and therefore anybody presenting an Australian certificate is treated as unvaccinated, even though it could be confirmed with roughly 30 seconds of internet searches both Norway and Australia use the same vaccine products.
+Everyone else is "unvaccinated" even if they are in fact vaccinated with an approved product.
+This has led to, for example, Australia, issuing a [travel advisory](https://www.smartraveller.gov.au/destinations/europe/norway) clarifying that their "international certificate of vaccination" is not recognized as valid in Norway, and therefore anybody vaccinated in Australia and presenting an Australian certificate is treated as "unvaccinated", even though it could be confirmed with roughly 30 seconds of internet searches both Norway and Australia use the same vaccine products.
 The reason for this isn't that there is anything wrong with Australia's vaccination programme or even the reliability